seanlynch/waterfinity/readme.md

 * *Flowing* liquid tries to even out with its neighbours.
 * Single-layer liquid runs towards holes up to 3 blocks away.
 * Almost even liquid (1 layer difference) diffuses randomly if it is not nearly empty, so all bodies even out "eventually".

+## Mod support

+Custom buckets are supported with basic liquid pickup/place physics.
+Perfect liquid pointing will have to wait for 5.9.0 `pointabilities`.

 ## Usage